abdoulayetraore07/score-sde-project/README.md

 ## Technical Contributions

-**The link to my checkpoints and those of Yang song et al. are available in the file setup_arm64.sh.
-Feel free to use them as you desire.**
+**The link to my checkpoints and those of Yang song et al. are available in the file setup_arm64.sh.**

 ### Adaptive Classifier Guidance
 This work introduces three novel strategies to address the challenge of classifier ineffectiveness across different noise levels: